SECR C class: Withdrawal

 In common with other freight locomotives in Southern England, the class was very heavily used during the Second World War and repairs and maintenance deferred.
 As a result, one locomotive had to be withdrawn in December 1947, but the remaining 107 examples entered service with British Railways in 1948.
 Withdrawals of the remainder of the class began in 1953, but accelerated after the Kent Coast electrification in 1959–1960.
 However, three examples (31271, 31280, 31592) remained in Departmental stock as shunters at Ashford Works until 1966.

 Preservation

 One, No. 592 (Southern Railway 1592, BR 31592), has been preserved on the Bluebell Railway.
-It was featured in the train scene of The Wind in the Willows (1996).
+It was featured in the train scene of The Wind in the Willows (1996) and The Railway Children.

 In 2016, the locomotive was featured in the film, Fantastic Beasts and Where to Find Them.

 Models

-Bachmann Branchline produces several versions of the C class in OO gauge with the initial release in 2013, they include the preserved example, as well as liveries from the Southern Railway and British Railways.
+Bachmann Branchline produces several versions of the C class in OO gauge, following the initial release in 2013.
+The Bachmann models include the preserved example, as well as liveries from the Southern Railway and British Railways.

-Bachmann announced on 8 January 2017 that an 'N' Gauge C Class would form part of their 2017 Graham Farish catalogue range.
+Bachmann announced on 8 January 2017 that a British N gauge C Class would form part of their 2017 Graham Farish catalogue range.
 This is to be produced as SE&CR No. 271 in SE&CR plain green, as well as No. 1294 in Southern Railway Black and No. 31227 in British Railways Black with early British Railways emblem.